Open House Festival

 theatre

-Underbelly Boulevard is a brand new home for the hottest cabaret, variety and music plus an exciting new Cocktail Bar, right in the heart of Soho.
+Since June 2023 Underbelly Boulevard has been the permanent home for the hottest cabaret, variety, comedy and music plus an exciting new Cocktail Bar, right in the heart of Soho.
 Come in and let us show you around!

 SODA, 2023